 Accreditation Council for Business Schools and Programs

-Walden University’s B.S. in Business Administration, Executive Master of Business Administration (EMBA), Master of Business Administration (M.B.A.), Doctor of Business Administration (D.B.A.), and Ph.D. in Management programs are accredited by the Accreditation Council for Business Schools and Programs(ACBSP).
+Walden University’s B.S. in Accounting, B.S. in Business Administration, Executive Master of Business Administration (EMBA), Master of Business Administration (M.B.A.), M.S. in Accounting, M.S. in Accounting and Management, Doctor of Business Administration (D.B.A.), and Ph.D. in Management programs are accredited by the Accreditation Council for Business Schools and Programs(ACBSP).
 ACBSP is a leading specialized accreditation association that identifies and supports excellence in business education.

 This accreditation reaffirms the quality of Walden’s programs and support services, as well as our commitment to continuous assessment and improvement.
 Earning an ACBSP-accredited degree can benefit you as a business professional by: